-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has continued with the distribution of LLINs through rolling campaigns, which were modified to take into account the necessary social distancing, with house to house distributions.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has continued with the distribution of LLINs through rolling campaigns, which were modified to take into account the necessary social distancing, with house to house distributions.
 The country ensured that there were sufficient stocks of ACTs and RDTs procured, including a buffer stock.
 Sufficient PPE have also been mobilised.
-The SMC campaign is ongoing with the first cycles completed on track
+Implementation of Seasonal Malaria Chemoprevention took place as planned across 18 states in line with the new NMSP stratification of interventions

-Nigeria has responded positively to the previous recommended actions addressing insufficient resources to fully implement the essential malaria control interventions, and continues to track progress as these actions are implemented.
+Nigeria has responded positively to the previous recommended actions addressing insufficient resources to fully implement the essential malaria control interventions and continues to track progress as these actions are implemented.